 The McMullens are an example of the emphasis of Fremont businessmen upon expansion of maritime and industrial use of the ship canal.

-Although the McMullen’s name is unfamiliar today, the McMullen’s large building with its “Hay and Grain” sign is an excellent orientation point in photos taken in 1911 to 1916 during the years of construction of the ship canal.
+Although the McMullen’s name is unfamiliar today, the McMullen’s large building with its “Hay and Grain” sign is an excellent orientation point in photos taken in 1911 to 1917 during the years of construction of the ship canal and the opening ceremony on July 4, 1917.
+The McMullen’s Hay and Grain building was at 460 Ewing Street (now called N. 34th Street) in the block between Evanston and Phinney Avenues.

-The McMullen’s were in the block which is the present site of the Red Door Tavern at 3401 Evanston Avenue North, the Burke Building on North 35th Street nearest to Phinney Avenue, and other commercial structures.
-In the 1916 photo below, the trolley car barn is visible, which today is the Theo Chocolate factory on the corner of 35th & Phinney.
+The McMullens were in the block which today includes the Red Door Tavern at 3401 Evanston Avenue North, the Burke Building nearest to Phinney Avenue, and other commercial structures.
+In the 1916 photo below, the trolley car barn is visible.
+Today the old car barn building is the Theo Chocolate factory on the corner of 34th & Phinney.

 Fremont Colleague newspaper, January 2, 1904, page 15.
 Microfilm, UW Library.